 - Benefit: You may keep coverage indefinitely as long as you pay the premium.

-- Drawback: Benefits are almost always less comprehensive than GIC coverage and costs are higher.
+- Drawback: Benefits are almost always less comprehensive than GIC coverage.

 - Continue basic life and/or optional life coverage under portability option (the life insurance carrier will mail the application to your home):